pattertj/LoopTrader/README.md

 * Simple to setup and run multiple trading bots
 * Extensibility for various brokers, trading strategies, and logging patterns
 * Local storage for trades and orders
+* Support for notifications and interactions through tools like Telegram

 ## How To Use